mirceanton/mirceanton.com/content/post/0001-doing-secrets-the-gitops-way/index.md

 ![AGE Encryption and Decryption Diagram](./img/age_encryption_diagram.webp) _AGE Encryption and Decryption Diagram_

 With the keys sorted, let's encrypt a file.
-For this demo, I'll be using our `secrets.yaml` file from the [Talos Linux blog post](https://mirceanton.com/posts/2023-11-28-the-best-os-for-kubernetes).
+For this demo, I'll be using our `secrets.yaml` file from the [Talos Linux blog post](https://mirceanton.com/posts/2023-11-28-the-best-os-for-kubernetes), but literally any kind of file will work.

 Just run the `age --encrypt` command, toss in the public key we generated earlier as the `--recipient`, point `age` to the file we want to encrypt (`secrets.yaml`), and redirect the encrypted version away in `secrets.age`.